psobczyk/varclust/README.md

 1. remove estimating subspace in mlcc.bic - it is now done in mlcc.reps.
 Right now the way of computing sigma is not coherent with mlcc.kmeans
-2. make mlcc.bic return factors that span each subspace - that is what we really want

 #### Initialization: